marshl/Lobster/README.md

     </DatabaseConfig>

 **Name**: This is the name of the database, and has no impact on the interals of Lobster, but this string is displayed in the list of DatabaseConnections in Lobster.

 **Host**: The host location of the database server, in this case it is on the local machine.
 Entries in the hostnames file can also be used.

 **Port**: The port that the server listens on.
 This will usually be the Oracle default of 1521.

 **SID**: The Oracle System ID of the database to connect to

-Username: The name of the user to connect as.
+**Username**: The name of the user to connect as.
 It is important to connect as a user with the privileges to access every table that could be modifed by Lobster.

 **Password**: The password of the user to connect as.
 This is stored as free text, and is why DatabaseConnection files should be stored securely.

 **CodeSource**: This is the location of the CodeSource directory that is used for this database.
 If it is invalid, Lobster will prompt you as it starts up.

 **UsePooling**: If pooling is enabled, when Lobster connects to the Oracle database Oracle will remember the connection for a time, and reuse it if the same computer connects using the same connection string.
 This can improve Lobster connection performance slightly, but will decrease server performance if the maximum number of connections is low.

 **ClobTypeDir**: ClobTypes are Lobster specific Xml files for describing the different tables located on the database and the rules that govern them (further description below).
 These files should be stored in a single directory alongside the CodeSource directory and can be version controlled as they contain no security information.

 DatabaseConnection files are automatically validated using the DatabaseConnection.xsd schema.
 If your file fails to load, check the schema for detailed information about how a DatabaseConnection file should be formatted, check the logs for the exact validation error, or look at one of the example files provided.